You’re almost through your job interview, and the interviewer asks: “Do you have any questions about the role?”

 Asking insightful, thoughtful questions can help you gain a deeper understanding of the role you’re applying for and ensure it’s a good fit for you.

-Director of Robert Half Australia, Nicole Gorton says having questions prepared can be a strategic move that sets you apart from other candidates.
+Director at Robert Half Australia, Nicole Gorton says having questions prepared can be a strategic move that sets you apart from other candidates.
 “It demonstrates your interest in the position and the company,” she says.
 “Simply saying ‘no’ when you’re asked if you have questions suggests you’re not prepared, haven’t researched the company or are not interested enough in the role.”

 Here are some of the best questions to ask in an interview.
 Choose a range of questions that matter most to you, and ask several of them with confidence.